Oshadha345/server-sentinel-c/docs/modules/logger.md

-# Logger Module
+# 📝 Logger Module

-## Purpose
+## 🎯 Purpose
-The Logger module is responsible for recording and storing sensor readings in a circular buffer.
+> The Logger module is responsible for recording and storing sensor readings in a circular buffer.
 It maintains a historical record of environmental conditions and provides access to this data for analysis and display.

-## Responsibilities
+## 🛠️ Responsibilities

-### Data Recording
+### **💾 Data Recording**
-- Record each sensor reading with a timestamp
+- ✅ Record each sensor reading with a timestamp.
-- Maintain a fixed-size circular buffer (120 entries)
+- ✅ Maintain a fixed-size circular buffer (120 entries).
-- Manage the oldest/newest entry pointers
+- ✅ Manage the oldest/newest entry pointers.

-### Data Access
+### **🔍 Data Access**
-- Provide access to the complete log history
+- ✅ Provide access to the complete log history.
-- Support retrieval of the most recent entries
+- ✅ Support retrieval of the most recent entries.
-- Enable filtering or searching of log entries (optional feature)
+- ✅ Enable filtering or searching of log entries (optional feature).

-## Data Structures
+## 🏗️ Data Structures

-### LogEntry
+### `LogEntry`
 ```c
 typedef struct {
     SensorReading reading;    // Temperature and humidity values